 - Keep hypertension (high blood pressure) under control

 For most sufferers, some type of medication will be in order.
-This may include diabetes medications, statins (for LDL- cholesterol), and hypertension drugs.
+This may include diabetes medications, statins (for LDL- cholesterol), and antihypertensive drugs.

-If you suffer from type 1 diabetes, you’ll also need to be diligent about your insulin treatments.
-Work closely with your doctor to keep your blood glucose in the healthy range at all times.
+If you suffer from type 1 diabetes, you’ll also need to be diligent about your insulin regime.
+Work closely with your doctor to keep your blood glucose within a healthy range at all times.

 Just beware of over-treating your diabetes.
 If you take more insulin than is recommended, you may increase your risk for seizures, coma, and even death.
 Low blood sugar can deprive your brain of necessary oxygen, which likewise can lead to the kinds of dangerous heart arrhythmias that cause cardiac arrest.
 Always follow your doctor’s recommendations.